kintel/offscreen/README.md

 o Use EGL by default, and fall back to GLX.
 This is apparently needed in some places.
-Google it and look into it. o Qt-backed GL context o Pure GLES mode?
+Google it and look into it. o Qt-backed GL context o Pure GLES mode? o Look into "warning gl.h and gl3.h are both included"

 ## Prerequisites